 The LT-ETS consists of forced evaporation and wetted surface evaporation.
-Prior to the start of the LT-ETS program at the beginning of Year 10, 7.4 acres of the existing footprint of the No. 2A Decant Ponds will be prepared, and a 7-acre HDPE-liner installed for spray evaporation pond #1.
+Prior to the start of the LT-ETS program at the beginning of Year 10, 7.4 acres of the existing footprint of the Decant Ponds located east of the 2A Leach stockpile will be prepared, and a 7-acre HDPE-liner installed for spray evaporation pond #1.
 An additional 3.5-acre area located immediately south of the existing raffinate tanks will be prepared, and a 3.2-acre HDPE-liner installed for spray evaporation pond #2.
 At EOY 9, the mechanical spray systems will be relocated from the leach stockpiles (Figure 2) to the two new HDPE-lined spray evaporation ponds (Spray Evaporation Ponds #1 and #2 on Figure 3).
 Additionally, the No. 3 PLS Overflow Pond will no longer be needed for surface evaporation of waters from the 3A collection systems and will be reclaimed in Year 9.
-For Years 10 through 14 forced evaporation of all process waters will occur from the surface impoundments and tanks listed in Table 3.
+For Years 10 through 14 forced evaporation of all process waters will occur from the spray systems installed at the two new evaporation ponds and from wetted surface evaporation from the surface impoundments and tanks listed in Table 3.
 The No. 3 PLS Overflow Pond will be replaced with a new 20,000 gallon polyethylene above-ground storage tank in Year 9 for transferring low TDS and sulfate waters from the 3A collection systems to the LT-ETS (Years 10 through 14) and TTS (Years 15 through 100).